 Fears and anxiety about penis size may also arise after taunts from other people during adolescence or following remarks from a sexual partner.

-However, very often men have the wrong perspective on their penis, says sexual health expert Dr David Delvin.
+However, men often have the wrong perspective on their penis, says sexual health expert Dr David Delvin.
 "When you look down at your own organ, it seems shorter than it really is," he says.
 "In contrast, when you glance around at other guys in changing rooms or showers, you get a sideways view of them.
 So they usually seem to be longer than you are."

 To see your penis as other people would, look at yourself undressed in front of a full-length mirror.
 The penis looks longer and larger than when observed from above.